Accessing ROSS Production and Practice requires a NAP (NESS (National Enterprise Support Service) Application Portal) account.

-For step-by step instructions for requesting a new account, please see the Quick Reference Card Requesting a NAP User Account.
+For step-by step instructions on requesting a new account, see the Quick Reference Card Requesting a NAP User Account.

 NAP Password Policy:

 Due to Agency security requirements, the current NAP password expiration timeframes will change overnight on June 21, 2018.
 No outage will occur with this change.